Understanding the Rules of Trading the Economic Data Releases

 The Banned List of economic data includes:

-- All employment data (especially the NFP)
+- Employment data (especially the NFP)

-- All CPI (Consumer Price Index) data
+- CPI (Consumer Price Index) data

 The main reason for banning these releases is because they generally involved multiple variables being released at the same time and that means the banks ‘pull their liquidity’ just before the release and that leads to bigger spreads and wild price action right on the release.
 There’s no good to come from hitting the market on these releases.
 You’re much better off waiting and trading once the dust has settled.